-We cannot consider the well-being of any child or teen without thinking of the well-being and self-regulation needs of the adults in their lives.
-This includes parents and educators but it also includes grandparents, school bus drivers, the staff at the community centre and the elderly neighbour down the road.
+We cannot consider the well-being of any child or teen without thinking of the well-being and self-regulation needs of the all the adults in their lives.
+This includes parents and educators, but it also includes grandparents, school bus drivers, the staff at the community centre and the elderly neighbour down the road.
+Everyone.

 Shanker Self-Reg® is a universal platform for understanding and supporting self-regulation in children, youth and adults.
 It is not meant to replace diagnosis and treatment of psychological disorders.